huihanlhh/huihanlhh.github.io/_pages/about.md

 I am passionate about Natural Language Processing, Computational Linguistics, and everything about languages.
 In high school, I competed in [International Linguistics Olympiad](https://ioling.org/) representing China, and won an Honorable Mention in Sofia, Bulgaria (2015) and a Bronze Medal in Mysore, India (2016).

 Outside of research, I enjoy all kinds of sports, cooking/baking, and reading.
-I played water polo in college and it had been one of my best memories.
+I played water polo in college and it has been one of my best memories.
 Currently, I am learning tennis.

-** I am actively looking for Summer 2025 Research internships.
-If my background seems fit to your team, please definitely reach out! **
+**I am actively looking for Summer 2025 Research internships.
+If my background seems fit to your team, please definitely reach out!**

 Research
 ======